In This Edition:

 When you are done with the requested test, you are encouraged to test Helix RADE 8.0 with (copies of) your collections, to see that they work as expected.
 This should not be a complex process, as Helix 8 adds no features and includes just a few bug fixes.
 As we said before, this release is about preparing for the future.
 There is nothing new to test: you are essentially looking to see that everything works the way you are used to seeing it work.

 You’ve made a backup of your collections, right?
 OK, here’s the link to download the Helix 8 Test disk image, and while it downloads, be sure to read the rest of the news below.
-(Disk image updated July 4 with Make a Copy app that should work with later versions of macOS which return a -10000 error.)

 The tiny bit of news that remains